ProgramNoona/Capstone2019AnimeReview/Forum_Setup_README.txt

 *
 *	No files are needed to be downloaded for now.
 This guide is to help set up an
-*	instance of a FlaskBB forum using the framework Flask.
+*	instance of a FlaskBB forum using the framework FlaskBB.
 *	As I complete the primary setup & installations, I will further update
-* 	this guide as only one instance will be needed.
+* 	this guide.
+Only one instance (setup & activation) will be needed.
 *